milesmcc/personal/PORTFOLIO.md

     - [The Daily Beast](https://www.thedailybeast.com/michael-flynn-followed-russian-troll-accounts-pushed-their-messages-in-days-before-election): "Michael Flynn Followed Russian Troll Accounts, Pushed Their Messages in Days Before Election" — Trump’s notoriously Kremlin-friendly national security adviser amplified Russian messages right when they mattered most—in the days leading up to Nov.
 8, 2016.
     - [Bellingcat](https://ru.bellingcat.com/novosti/russia/2017/12/03/tengop/): "Как кремлевский тролль обманул всю Америку" — Russian investigative journalism piece exposing the propaganda account @TEN_GOP (and cites/is sourced by PolitiTweet).
 Written by Ben Nimmo and the [Digital Forensic Research Lab](https://ru.bellingcat.com/author/dfrlab/) (DFRLab).
     - [NBC News](https://www.nbcnews.com/tech/social-media/now-available-more-200-000-deleted-russian-troll-tweets-n844731): PolitiTweet is one of the "three anonymous sources."
+    - [New York Daily News](http://www.nydailynews.com/news/national/trump-nicki-minaj-thousand-duped-russian-twitter-bots-article-1.3825400): "President Trump, Nicki Minaj, Ann Coulter among hundreds of thousands duped by Russian Twitter bots" —  "Don.
+Jr has since deleted the February 2017 retweet from @TEN_GOP, but not before nearly 10,000 other social media users shared it, according to PolitiTweet, an online tool published by the nonpartisan, nonprofit tech organization, PolitiWatch."
   - (See also: [impact tweet](https://twitter.com/bpopken/status/954843971909505025), [relevance tweet](https://twitter.com/bpopken/status/954948594456461313).)
 * [WhoAreMyRepresentatives.org](https://whoaremyrepresentatives.org) — a simple tool to look up who represents a particular address in government.
   - Used more than 1 million times and maintains steady traffic.